Property finders are approached by clients with all manner of requests, often given instructions to find anything from a...

 Key facts:

-- Education: Prestbury Primary School was rated Good by Ofsted at its most recent inspection in February 2020.
-Just two miles (3.2 km) away in Macclesfield is Fallibroome Academy, a secondary-level public sector Academy rated Outstanding by Ofsted.
-The King’s School, also in Macclesfield, is a highly regarded co-educational (ages 3 to 18) independent day school, founded in 1502;
+- Education: Prestbury Primary School is highly regarded.
+Just two miles (3.2 km) away in Macclesfield is Fallibroome Academy, a secondary-level public sector Academy.
+The King’s School, in Macclesfield, is a highly regarded co-educational (ages 3 to 18) independent day school, founded in 1502;

 - Transport links: Prestbury is a village just 5 miles (8 km) away from Alderley Edge and two miles (3.2 km) from the town of Macclesfield.
 Prestbury is in the foothills of the Pennines, yet still close to both the M56 (at Manchester Airport) and M5 (for Liverpool to the North and London to the South);